sleexyz/site-old/posts/2016-07-28-typeclasses.md

   mappend = (+)
 ```

 Great!
 But now what if we want the multiplicative Monoid?
-Well lets just define it...
+Well let's just define it...

 ``` haskell
 class Monoid m where